dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 launch angle

-angle 𝜃—which is already dimensionless—and, based on the proportional-reasoning result, 𝑅𝑔/𝑣2.
+angle 𝜃 — which is already dimensionless — and, based on the proportional-reasoning result, 𝑅𝑔/𝑣2.
 Then the most general dimensionless statement is

 𝑅𝑔